How we manage Direct Debits at Octopus Energy

 What do you consider a ‘healthy’ balance?

 No matter when we’re doing the health check, what we’re looking at is what your account balance is going to look like in the upcoming April.
-We think of “healthy” as a week’s credit at the start of April (so nearly a month’s debit by the end).
+We think of “healthy” as five weeks worth of credit at the start of April.

 If it looks like your balance will be lower than that in April, we’ll create a 12 month plan to get your account back on track.
 Note that we don’t rush to get your account in order by April, which could cause big bill shocks; we smooth things out over a year, and readjust your Direct Debit back down when you’re back on track, with the aim that by the following April, your account will be in good shape.

 Say we did a health check in September and could see your balance would be -£600 in April.
-We’d adjust your monthly payment by £600/12 = an extra £50 a month for the next 12 months so that by next September you’d have a balance that would be on track to be a week’s credit at the start of the following April (i.e nearly a month’s debit by the end).
-You’ll then be back on track.
+We’d adjust your monthly payment by £600/12 = an extra £50 a month for the next 12 months so that by next September you’d have a balance that would be on track for the start of the following April (i.e nearly a month’s debit by the end).

 We also always give the option to make a one time payment for any customers keen to get back on track straight away.